Shu-AFK/WawiIC/README.md

    go build -o WawiIC.exe
    ```

-2. Configure your config according to [CONFIG.md](CONFIG.md) and place it in a folder called "config" in the same directory as the exe, or specify the path to the config file using the argument "-c".
+2. Configure your config according to [CONFIG.md](CONFIG.md) and place it in a folder called "config" in the same directory as the exe, or specify the path to the config file using the argument "-config {path to config.json}".

 3. Run the exe